Post

 This command is used to update the Raspberry Pi’s bootloader and EEPROM (Electrically Erasable Programmable Read-Only Memory) firmware.

 The EEPROM firmware includes the firmware responsible for booting the Raspberry Pi, as well as other critical system functions.
-It is typically used for updating low-level firmware that is responsible for the initial boot process and hardware initialization.

 It’s a more focused update for the bootloader and EEPROM and is less likely to introduce compatibility issues with the operating system and software.